xuanwang91/xuanwang91.github.io/_pages/about.md

 - **Applicants for UCSD PhD Program**: Please make sure that you have applied online and select my name as one of the faculty members that you wish to work with.
 - **Research Internship Opportunities**:
-    * **If you are currently at UCSD**: I only take students who (1) have relevant research experiences or have strong background in math/stats/physics; and (2) could devote enough time on research.
+    * **If you are currently at UCSD**: I only take students who (1) have a clear research problem/objective and some initial ideas; (2) have relevant research experiences or have strong background in math/stats/physics; and (3) could devote enough time on research.
 Please highlight these in your email including a time plan.
     * **If you are not at UCSD** (e.g., Summer Internship): Visitors are mostly recommended by my collaborators and have their own funding support.
-The minimal duration of stay at UCSD is 12 weeks (preferably 6 months - 1 year).
+The minimum duration of stay at UCSD is 12 weeks (preferably 6 months - 1 year).
 Please indicate the time range in your email.

 **In your email**, please include the following items:
 - Title as "Prospective Student: YourName - YourAffliation"
+- Briefly introduce what research problem that you are interested in.
+What are the current state-of-the-art solutions and why do you think you can further improve over them?
 - Briefly introduce yourself, including education background, research experiences, and programming skills.
 - Briefly explain your motivations and expectations of working with me.
 - Include a PDF version of your CV.